rwtodd/small_programs/ultima5_sav/README.md

 make a javascript (nashorn) version from the java source.
 The translation was pretty easy.

-Much later (2017) I made a lua version as part of the process of leaning lua.
+Much later (2017) I made a lua version as part of the process of learning lua.